 Until a few years ago I hardly ever picked up a book.
 I had no interest in them because reading didn’t seem like a fun thing to do in your free time.
 Maybe it was because I had to read many books during my studies I thought I could finally escape from them now.

 But then I noticed I enjoyed reading various articles online about topics I was actually interested in.
-Surely that would translate to another medium, I thought.
+Surely that would translate to another medium, wouldn’t it?

 One day I decided to get a Kindle Paperwhite on a whim and ended up reading almost 30 books that year.
-It’s amazing how a small device can have such a positive impact.
+It’s amazing how a small device can have such a big impact.

-Here’s why my Kindle has become of my favourite pieces of tech:
+Here’s why the Kindle has become of my favourite pieces of tech:

 - I can take my entire library with me and it’s always available.
 This also makes moving house that much easier.